TOG11/DotPianoMidiPlayer/README.md

 ```node
 const midiTrack = 1 //<-CHANGE THIS NUMBER TO THE TRACK NUMBER YOU WANT TO PLAY
 ```
-most of the time you want track 1, however for advanced users i added this setting to the script.
+most of the time you want track 1, however for advanced users i added this setting to the script. <br>
-<br> in V3 we added the ability to change midi tempos, to do this go into your config at the top of Script.js and look foor,
+<br> in V3 we added the ability to change midi tempos, to do this go into your config at the top of Script.js and look for,
  ```node
  const tempo = 60
  ```